traffordDataLab/opengovintelligence/opengovintelligence/apps/beta/prototype/about.md

 The data selected are also displayed in a table below the charts.
 This table can be sorted by the various headings and also downloaded as a Comma Separated Values (CSV) file via the button provided.

+### Isochrone map

+The isochrone map allows users to determine the reachable area from a specific location.
+Network distance or travel time by bike, car or foot are provided.

+The routing data is provided by [OpenRouteService](https://openrouteservice.org/).

 ### Sources

 The following datasets were used in the application: